flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 - Let's investigate results:
 </div>

 Cross-validation results are stored in a dictionary attribute called `cv_results_`, which contains a lot of info.
+Let's convert that to a pandas dataframe for readability,

 ```{code-cell} ipython3
 import pandas as pd